 Long 1 ABC Sep 75 call @ $6

-This contract provides the right to buy ABC stock at $75 per share.
-The option costs $600 and expires on the third Friday in September.
-The investor is betting ABC stock’s market price rises above $75 before expiration.
-Otherwise, the option will expire, resulting in the investor paying $600 for a contract they never used.
+This contract gives the right to buy ABC stock at $75 per share.
+The option costs $600 (because options typically cover 100 shares) and expires on the third Friday in September.
+The investor is expecting ABC’s market price to rise above $75 before expiration.
+If it doesn’t, the option expires and the investor loses the $600 premium.

 A long call’s maximum gain is unlimited.
-The contract cited above allows 100 ABC shares to be purchased at $75 at any time before expiration.
-The further the market price rises, the more the shares can be sold for after exercising the option.
+The contract above allows the holder to buy 100 ABC shares at $75 any time before expiration.
+If the market price rises, the holder can exercise, buy at $75, and then sell at the higher market price.
+The higher the market price goes, the larger the potential profit.

 For the following examples, assume the investor sells their shares immediately after exercising.